 "Next for us is a robot," Dan says with a laugh when asked about future plans.

-Over the space of eight months, in which they also set a new equity crowdfunding record for Australia, the Biggera Waters site was turned from a dusty shed into a space for beer lovers, families and food trucks alike, with vendors lining the car park from 12pm every Friday to Sunday.
+Over the space of eight months, in which they also set a new equity crowdfunding record for Australia, the Biggera Waters site was turned from a dusty shed into a space for beer lovers, families and food trucks alike, with vendors lining the car park from midday every Friday to Sunday.

 As for beer, the 150 square metre taproom pours the entire Black Hops core range plus an ever-changing lineup of specialties, with most available in cans to take home.

 On the wall facing the bar, towering letters read: "BEER MADE BY 3 MATES ON THE GOLD COAST."
 And while two of those mates have since moved on, leaving Eddie as the sole founder still in place, there's plenty of it too.